savonet/book/audio.md

 ### Switching and time predicates

-Another way of selecting a source among multiple ones is the `switch` operator.
+Another way of selecting a source among multiple ones is the `switch`\indexop{switch}
+operator.
 It takes as argument a list, whose elements are pairs consisting of a predicate and a source.
-Here, each _predicate_ is function taking no argument an returning a boolean (it is of type `() -> bool`) indicating whether the corresponding source should be played or not: a typical predicate is `{8h-10h}` which is true when the current time is between 8h and 10h.
+Here, each _predicate_\index{predicate} is function taking no argument an returning a boolean (it is of type `() -> bool`) indicating whether the corresponding source should be played or not: a typical predicate is `{8h-10h}` which is true when the current time is between 8h and 10h.
 The `switch` operator